CenterForSpatialResearch/data_mgmt_tutorials/data_cleaning_excel.md

 	4. Repeat **Step 6**

-8. On using Excel
+9. Excel

 	1. There are many tools to clean data, and if you are going to work with large datasets regularly, you will want to learn Python+Pandas, R, SAS, or another programming language.
 However, for our purposes, you do not need anything more powerful than Excel.

 	2. The data we are going to work with is relatively "clean."
 Most datasets made available by governments and large institutions are "clean", meaning that there are very few errors, duplicate entries, misspellings, alternative descriptions, etc.

 	3. The messier the data, the more powerful tool you will need.
-For working with very messy data without learning a programming language, I suggest [Open Refine](http://openrefine.org/)
+For working with very messy data without learning a programming language, try [Open Refine](http://openrefine.org/).

 **Plan for cleaning**